J-1 Visa Medical Coder Jobs

 Can a J-1 medical coder transition to a work visa after the program ends?

 Yes, but the path depends on whether the two-year home residency requirement applies to you.
-If it does not apply, you can change status to a work visa such as H-1B or TN from within the United States after your program ends, provided you have a sponsoring employer.
+If it does not apply, you can change status to a work visa such as H-1B visa or TN visa from within the United States after your program ends, provided you have a sponsoring employer.
 If the requirement applies, you'll either need to return home first or pursue a waiver through USCIS before transitioning to a work-authorized status.